ayaan278/ayaan278/README.md

 ## Some of My Projects

-- <a href="https://ayaan278.github.io/Speechnotes/">Speech Notes </a> <p>A website with online Notepad that allows it users to convert user's audio to text.</p>
 - <a href="https://ayaan278.github.io/Wordle/">Wordle</a> <p>A seven Letters Wordle Game is the Clone of the Official Wordle game, using React, Chakra UI</p>
 - <a href="https://e-commerce-ayaan.web.app/">E-commerce App</a> <p>An E-commerce website built with React, Chakra UI, Firebase.</p>
 - <a href="https://chrome.google.com/webstore/detail/qr-code-reader/ogidhdapceihieacnnopijooamfceepd/related?hl=en&authuser=0">QR Code Reader</a> <p>A chrome extension for reading QR code from webpage.</p>
+- <a href="https://github.com/ayaan278/Traffic-Recognition">Traffic Light Recognition Assitance </a> <p>An Android app, built on React Native, utilizes Huawei's ModelArts and OBS to assist visually impaired users in detecting traffic lights.
+It received an Honorable Mention in the Huawei Cloud APAC 2022.</p>
+- <a href="https://ayaan278.github.io/Speechnotes/">Speech Notes </a> <p>A website with online Notepad that allows it users to convert user's audio to text.</p>

 ## Some of My Collaborative Projects